Welcome to Shared Services

 Shared Services is a time-tested model for organizing and optimizing administrative activities adopted by businesses for more than 30 years and at universities across the nation for more than a decade.

 San Diego State University initiated a Shared Services pilot program with the College of Sciences in June 2024.
-Following the successful launch of the College of Sciences Pilot, Shared Services commenced Phase II: Partnership Rollout.
+Following the successful launch of the College of Sciences Pilot, Shared Services commenced the phased campus-wide rollout.

 Shared Services Model

 At the core of the Shared Services model is a desire to best enable staff to focus on their core competencies.
-This is most advantageous not only for those staff members, but also for faculty and the university.
 There are three goals in our Shared Services model:

 • Enhancing employee satisfaction by best aligning the right people with the right work